 Journal of Thomas K. Hyde, Caribbean Adventures edited by David U. Farquhar. p.57

 1878 A notation from the Sedgwick genealogy site, states that on the 19th of October, 1835, Elizabeth Sedgwick and her son Samuel, purchased 45 slaves for £774 19s.
-The first Sedgwick to be noted in Antigua was Henry Sedgwick of Nevis, chirurgeon, in 1685 and by the mid 1700’s a Samuel Sedgwick owned 113 acres in St. Paul’s and 35 acres in St. Mary’s Parish.
+The first Sedgwick to be noted in Antigua was Henry Sedgwick of Nevis, chirurgeon, in 1685, and by the mid-1700s Samuel Sedgwick owned 113 acres in St. Paul’s and 35 acres in St. Mary’s Parish.
 Nowhere does it categorically state the names of the estates.
 Leonard Henzell’s (Paynter’s (#61) wife Lena, was a Sedgwick.

-In St. John’s churchyard there is a ledger with an iron grill to the memory of Samuel Sedgwick d.1800, Elizabeth Sedgwick d.1842 and other family members.
-In St. George’s churchyard in an enclosure of six graves are several members of the Sedgwick family including a Samuel Jarvis Sedgwick d.1881.
+In St. John’s churchyard, there is a ledger with an iron grill to the memory of Samuel Sedgwick d.1800, Elizabeth Sedgwick d.1842, and other family members.
+In St. George’s churchyard in an enclosure of six graves are several members of the Sedgwick family including Samuel Jarvis Sedgwick d.1881.
 Curtis Gomes

 Joseph Francis’ (1933) father was a shopkeeper at Long Lane.
 The Portuguese in the community often owned or operated the estate shops or rum shops on the island and came together to form the Antigua Distillery and the making of Cavalier and English Harbour rum.

 1940: The proprietor of Weirs, Mr. DeSouza Jardin, gave permission for the Antigua Sugar Factory to use the water from his spring in order to complete the crop.
 Two years without “pond rains” had caused a serious drought.